ga-wdi-boston/aws-s3-setup-guide/README.md

 ## Prerequisites

 -   An `AWS` _(Amazon Web Services)_ account
+-   A Credit card is required to verify your AWS account.

 If you do not have an account, open [AWS](https://aws.amazon.com/) and click `Sign In to the Console`.